 However, as soon as the novelty of having this fresh, sophisticated camera had worn off, this procedure quickly turned into a tedious chore.
 The solution was to buy a fast release camera strap.
 With this, you have two fobs that you connect to the camera’s usual strap anchor points, then the strap clips in and it are just a simple two-button press to remove.
 This is another optional purchase, but I’m really glad I’ve got it.

 When you just have one lens for your DSLR, then you can buy a range of various lens filters (such as the ones mentioned above; see accessory #5) and interchange them as and when needed.
 The problem comes when you obtain a new lens also it is either a larger or smaller diameter compared to your lens (the one which matches all of your filters).
 It might be a costly experience having to repurchase all those filters only so that you can use them with your new lens.
 Luckily, some smart person has devised Stepping Rings.

-These are individual metallic rings that screw together, helping you to twist one ring onto your lens, yet another onto your preferred filter, and however many intermediate-sized rings it can take to help you “step up” or”step down” from the lens into the filter.
+Finally the Noalcanon team analyzed these are individual metallic rings that screw together, helping you to twist one ring onto your lens, yet another onto your preferred filter, and however many intermediate-sized rings it can take to help you “step up” or”step down” from the lens into the filter.

 It should be noted that it’s preferable if your lens is more significant than the screen (rather than the other way round) since, if you’re attempting to STEP DOWN out of a bigger glass, onto a smaller screen, then you’ll strike”vignetting”, which is when you see black edges around all of your images – these edges, in this case, will be the stepping rings that are getting in the way of your DSLR’s detector.